andrew-johnson-4/andrew-johnson-4/README.md

 ### Tinker-worthy Projects
 * [LM/LSTS: A programming language](https://github.com/Lambda-Mountain-Compiler-Backend/lambda-mountain)
+* *There is nothing in LSTS that we can't do in C. It is just more work.*

 ### Ideas Not-yet Fully Formed
 * [Rational Programming for LM/LSTS](https://github.com/andrew-johnson-4/probably.lm) = natural integration of neural net programming and traditional programming